Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 Januari 2025 06.21.55 UTC
+- WIB: Minggu, 12 Januari 2025 09.01.32 UTC
-- WITA: Minggu, 12 Januari 2025 07.21.55 UTC
+- WITA: Minggu, 12 Januari 2025 10.01.32 UTC
-- WIT: Minggu, 12 Januari 2025 08.21.55 UTC
+- WIT: Minggu, 12 Januari 2025 11.01.32 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: motivational
+Kategori: inspirational